emqx/neuron-docs/en_US/http-api/error-code.md

 * 3010    plugin not running
 * 3011    plugin tag not ready
 * 3012    plugin packet out of order
+* 3013    plugin name too long
+* 3014    plugin not found
+* 3015    plugin device not response
+* 3016    plugin does not support template

 ## FILE error codes